sinaahmadi/sinaahmadi.github.io/_posts/2019-04-16-text-pre-processing-with-bash.md

 $
 {% endhighlight %}

 What if we want to replace multiple occurrences of a character by another character?
-For instance, line 340 to 363 in the [sample text file]({{site.url}}/docs/tutorials/noisy_text.txt){:target="_blank"} contains multiple spaces that we would like to be removed and only be replaced one.
+For instance, line 340 to 363 in the [sample text file]({{site.url}}/docs/tutorials/noisy_text.txt){:target="_blank"} contain multiple spaces that we would like to be removed and be replaced by one.
 This can be done with the `-s` option of `tr`:

 {% highlight bash %}
 $ cat noisy_text.txt | awk 'NR >= 340  && NR <= 350'